Nick-Milliken/Nick-Milliken.github.io/index.md

 <br><br>
 Problem: Building a Database for The Art of Life Academy LLC to better account for churn rate and student management in supplement to the current software in use.
 <br><br>
 Findings: Building the database was successful, there were some issues with the ER diagram and connecting everything to allow for effective and fruitful queries.
 We were able to solve this in a team meeting and mapping everything out in real time with the whole team.
-COVID made meetings difficult but we were able to overcome with Slack and Zoom.
+Some variable names and connections had to be adjusted/fixed doing this during COVID made meetings difficult but we were able to overcome with Slack and Zoom.
 <br><br>
 Decisions: The Art of Life ultimately decided to continue to use their current software and use our database on a case by case, as needed instance.
 <br><br>